hamad-naseem/Assignment-1-Word-Frequency-Counter/README.md

 - **Muhammad Bin Tariq** - 2280150

 ## 📱 About
-This is a simple flutter program application that analyzes a list of sentences and finds the words with the highest frequency in each sentence.
+This is a simple Dart console application that analyzes a list of sentences and finds the words with the highest frequency in each sentence.

 ## 🚀 Features
 - Takes multiple sentences.